 Applesauce Chocolate Chip Cake is so good!
 It has a full 2 cups of applesauce, but you don’t taste the apples so much as the cinnamon, cardamom and chocolate.
-It’s homey but exotic at the same time.
-Oh, and the pepper.
-Don’t leave that out because it adds a lot of character to the cake.
+It’s homey and comforting, but also interesting.
+Speaking of which, this cake has black pepper in it.
+Don’t leave that out because it adds character to the cake.
 First, you get all the spices and chocolate and then suddenly you taste pepper and the roof of your mouth heats up a little.
 In this case, the pepper taste came on at the end and was very pleasant.

 This cake might make for an interesting wine pairing.
 Or go the opposite route and eat it for breakfast.
 At any rate, it’s one I'll be making again.
 And it doesn't even require a mixer!